Faroese people in Denmark

-A Faroese Dane is a resident of Denmark with a Faroese ethnic background.
+Faroese people in Denmark (also known as Faroese Danes) are residents of Denmark with a Faroese ethnic background.

 Statistics

 In 2006, 21,687 people of Faroese descent were recorded in Denmark, a figure almost half the population of the Faroe Islands.

 On average each year, not fewer than 240 Faroese move to Denmark from Faroe Islands, which is about 0.5% of the Faroese population.